Read and report vaccine reactions, harassment and failures.

 Studies have also linked PCV vaccine to Guillain-Barre Syndrome, polyserositis, septic shoulder and erythema multiforme.

 According to the CDC, approximately 50 percent of individuals who receive the pneumococcal polysaccharide vaccine (PPSV23) experience pain and redness at the injection site.
-Muscles aches, fever, and more severe localized reactions can also occur following administration of PPSV23.
+Muscle aches, fever, and more severe localized reactions can also occur following administration of PPSV23.

 PNEUMOVAX23 (PPSV23) adverse reactions reported in adults during pre-licensing clinical trials: injection site pain, redness, itching, bruising and swelling, headache, chills, fever, diarrhea, dyspepsia, nausea, upper respiratory infection, back pain, neck pain, pharyngitis, muscle pain, fatigue, depression, ulcerative colitis, chest pain, angina pectoris, heart failure, tremor, stiffness, sweating, stroke, lumbar radiculopathy, pancreatitis, myocardial infarction, and death.